LinuxChristian/pyW215/README.md

 # Working firmware versions
 * v2.02
 * v2.22

+## Partial support
+* v1.24 (State changing working, but fails to read temperature or current consumption)

 If you have it working on other firmware versions please let me know.